Duranbah, New South Wales: Demographics

 The median age of the Duranbah population was 36 years, 1 year below the national median of 37.

 85.2% of people living in Duranbah were born in Australia.
 The other top responses for country of birth were England 3.8%, New Zealand 2.3%, Scotland 1.1%, United States of America 1.1%, Indonesia 1.1%.

 95% of people spoke only English at home.

+Tropical Fruit World

+Tropical Fruit World was established in 1972 in Duranbah and is a working farm and tourist attraction.